complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/project-information/faq.en.md

 The Network Canvas suite consists of three applications, with each component running on a variety of platforms:

 - Architect is a desktop app, and will run on Windows, macOS, and Linux operating systems.
-- Network Canvas is a hybrid desktop/mobile app, and will run on Windows, Mac, iOS and Android.
+- Interviewer is a hybrid desktop/mobile app, and will run on Windows, Mac, iOS and Android.
 It will work best with a touch screen device, but will also function well with a conventional computer that uses a keyboard and mouse.
 Specific functionality may vary by operating system.
+- Fresco is a web-based application.
+For information on supported browsers, devices, and platforms, see our [Fresco FAQ](/en/fresco/faq#which-browsers-are-supported).

 Our development test devices have included a Samsung Chromebook Plus, iPad Pros (both 9.7" and 12.1"), and the Google Pixel C tablet.
 We have also completed Network Canvas studies using 27 inch “all in one” touchscreen computers with positive results.